United States and the Russian Revolution

+American involvement in the Russian Revolutions was part of the wider Allied efforts to deter the Bolshevik takeover.
+The US welcomed the assumption of power by the Russian Provisional Government following the February Revolution, however, following the October Revolution, the relations with the Soviet Russian government quickly deteriorated.
+The US involvement in the Russian Civil War sought to contain Japanese territorial ambitions in Siberia and secure Allied supply lines, as well providing limited support to the White movement.

 Allied intervention

-The United States responded to the Russian Revolution of 1917 by participating in the Allied intervention in the Russian Civil War with the Allies of World War I in support of the White movement, in seeking to overthrow the Bolsheviks.
-The United States withheld diplomatic recognition of the Soviet Union until 1933.
+The United States responded to the Russian Revolution of 1917 by participating in the Allied intervention in the Russian Civil War with the Allies of World War I. The United States withheld diplomatic recognition of the Soviet Union until 1933.

-Under his Aide-mémoire, President Wilson officially entered the United States into the Allied intervention in Russia.
-In his doctrine, Wilson called on several reasons behind his decision to intervene: to facilitate the safe exit of a stranded Czech Legion from Russia, to safeguard allied military stores located in northern Russia, to put pressure on the Germans with the potential of an eastern front, and to facilitate self-determination with the hope of the creation of a democratic Russia.
+Under his aide-mémoire, President Woodrow Wilson officially entered the United States into the Allied intervention in Russia.
+In his doctrine, Wilson called on several reasons behind his decision to intervene: to facilitate the safe exit of a stranded Czech Legion from Russia, to safeguard allied military stores located in northern Russia, to put pressure on the German Empire with the potential of an eastern front, and to facilitate self-determination with the hope of the creation of a democratic Russia.
 As Wilsonianism or Wilsonian Idealism was prevalent in Wilson's actions with the Mexican Revolution and the creation of the League of Nations, American intervention consisted of idealistic features as Wilson preferred the creation of a democratic government in Russia.
 This was seen when American troops, specifically the 339th Infantry Regiment, found themselves in routine engagements with Bolshevik forces in an effort to support Russian revolutionaries.

 Following Wilson's decision, the 339th Infantry Regiment was mobilized and sent to Arkhangelsk, with a brief stop in England.
 Under British leadership, Generals F. C. Poole and Edmund Ironside, the 339th was tasked with operations on a railroad between Arkhangelsk and Lake Onega, including surrounding towns.
 The allied contingent found little success as fronts were stretched so wide that lines of communications and supply were difficult to procure.
 Before American forces withdrew from Arkhangelsk on June 7, 1919, 222 soldiers of its 5,000 man force were killed.